As a child, she had heard stories of elves who lived in the woods.

 His mouth settled into a grim line.
 “I am Count Maximilian Wolfram.
 I own all the land that you have walked through up to this point and up to the nearest town.
 Only the road and bridge, I do not own,” he stated matter of fact.
 “Those can never be owned by any one person in this land.
 It is not permitted.”

-She did not know why, or ask why.
-His tone of voice did not permit questions nor did he expect any.
+She did not know why or ask why.
+His tone of voice did not permit questions.

 With that last declaration he turned his back on her and strode away.